qitab/cl-protobufs/README.md

 will return `:%undefined-4`.
-Reserialization will add the workday enum value to the serialized protobuf message, and deserialization on a V2 system will properly add the new `:thur` enum value to the new protocol beffer message.
+Reserialization will add the workday enum value to the serialized protobuf message, and deserialization on a V2 system will properly add the new `:thur` enum value to the new protocol buffer message.

 Trying to call `(setf (day-i-will-work.workday v2-proto) :%undefined-4`
 will signal an error on a V1 or V2 system since `:%undefined-4` isn't a